Many people know about the link between HPV and cervical cancer, but did you know that HPV also causes at least five other cancers?

 Some of the first studies linking HPV types 16 and 18 to cancers of the oropharyngeal region are published.

-Widespread, Medicare-subsidised screening for cervical cancer in women over the age of 65 leads to a 19% reduction in diagnoses of this cancer from 1990.
+Widespread, Medicare-subsidized screening for cervical cancer in women over the age of 65 leads to a 19% reduction in diagnoses of this cancer from 1990.
 Screening has allowed greater detection of precancerous lesions, leading to earlier treatment, halting the development of cancer.

 An HPV DNA test is approved by the FDA.
 It is different than the pap smear because it is looking for the presence of high-risk HPV DNA within the DNA of the cell using a specific machine, whereas the pap smear looks for abnormal changes to the cell that can be seen though a microscope.
 The HPV DNA test is able to identify DNA from several high-risk HPV types.
 The HPV test can detect HPV infections that have the potential to cause cell abnormalities, sometimes before these abnormalities are even visible.